A Day in the Life of Sandra—a Director of Instruction for a District

 - Brightspace is built with accessibility in mind for people with disabilities and is interoperable with assistive technologies.

-- D2L aligns its processes with global accessibility standards such as Web Content Accessibility Guidelines (WCAG) 2.1 Level AA standards, and openly reports its compliance to standards in VPAT and WCAG checklists..
+- D2L aligns its processes with global accessibility standards such as Web Content Accessibility Guidelines (WCAG) 2.1 Level AAA standards, and openly reports its compliance to standards in VPAT and WCAG checklists..
 This commitment to universal design for learning makes it easy to create differentiated instruction to support mastery.

 Late afternoon: Empower teachers to improve student success